 Established in 2001 the Wales Strategic Migration Partnership (WSMP) for asylum seekers, refugees and migrants works with stakeholders in the statutory, voluntary, private and community sectors to provide strategic leadership, advisory and coordination function on migration in Wales.
 There are Migration Partnerships in Scotland and Northern Ireland and in each of the English Regions, forming a national infrastructure.

-The WSMP is seconded to the Welsh Local Government Association (WLGA) from Newport City Council to reflect the Partnership's enlarged all Wales role around migration and to help foster closer working with the 22 local authorities in Wales; improving links with local government's political structures and local priorities.
+The WSMP is hosted by the Welsh Local Government Association (WLGA) to reflect the Partnership's enlarged all Wales role around migration and to help foster closer working with the 22 local authorities in Wales; improving links with local government's political structures and local priorities.
 The team currently consists of:

 The Partnership's aims are to: